 You may have experienced a fracture if you are suffering from one or more the following symptoms:

 - Angulation or the area may be bent at an obscure angle

 - Inability to move the affected bone or body part

-At Anchorage Fracture & Orthopedic Clinic, our orthopedic trauma doctors, Dr. Peterson, Dr. Prevost, Dr. Sparks, Dr. Spencer, and Dr. Thomas, have completed training specifically in trauma and have dedicated their practices to this specialized field.
+At Anchorage Fracture & Orthopedic Clinic, our orthopedic trauma doctors, Dr. Falkowski, Dr. Peterson, Dr. Prevost, Dr. Sparks, Dr. Spencer, and Dr. Thomas, have completed training specifically in trauma and have dedicated their practices to this specialized field.

 With this advanced training, our trauma doctors have the training, experience, and expertise to assess and treat complex trauma injuries such as non-healing fractures, mal-aligned fractures, pelvis fractures, as well as providing other tertiary trauma care.

 When it comes to orthopedic trauma care, our doctors are focused on providing the quickest, safest way to treat your injury while reducing the potential for long-term disabilities.